Japanese Korokke (Potato-and-Meat Croquettes)

 Step 2:

-Peel the potatoes and boil in slightly salted water until tender.
-To boil the potatoes faster, cut them into several parts.
-When the potatoes are ready, drain the water from them, no liquid should remain in the pan.
+Peel the potatoes and boil them in lightly salted water until tender.
+Cut them into pieces first so they cook faster.
+When they're done, drain off all the water — none should be left in the pot.

 Step 3: